RinshaVarangot/Data-Analysis-Projects/README.md

 )

-Note: bin boundaries above are inferred from the chart labels/ordering visible on the dashboard (e.g., DTI Group and Interest Rate Group axis labels).
+**Note** : bin boundaries above are inferred from the chart labels/ordering visible on the dashboard (e.g., DTI Group and Interest Rate Group axis labels).
 Confirm exact thresholds against your own measure definitions in Power BI, since label text was occasionally truncated in the source screenshots.